plone/plone.recipe.zope2zeoserver/README.txt

 The following options all affect the generated zope.conf.

 zeo-address
-  Give a port for the ZEO server.
+  Give a port for the ZEO server (either specify the port number only (with 'localhost' as default) or you use the format ``host:port``).
 Defaults to 8100.

 effective-user
   The name of the effective user for the ZEO process.
 Defaults to not setting